droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The open door leads to <span class="citation">K65.
 Kitchen (p.
 78)</span>.
 The covered platters are carried by *unseen servants*, which are largely as described in <span class="citation">Unseen Servant (p.
 51)</span>.

 The platters contain food intended for the dinner with Strahd.
 One platter contains a basket of fresh, hot rolls beside a tub of butter, while the second contains a bowl of sliced apples and pears spiced with cinnamon.
-If undisturbed, the platters approach the wooden doors to the left, which slowly creak open and permit the *unseen servants* to pass through before closing and locking, requiring five successes at DC 30 Thievery check to Pick a Lock to open again.
+If undisturbed, the platters approach the wooden doors to the left, which slowly creak open and permit the *[phantasmal minions](https://2e.aonprd.com/Monsters.aspx?ID=2750)* to pass through before closing and locking, requiring five successes at DC 30 Thievery check to Pick a Lock to open again.
 (The servants then pass through <span class="citation">K67.
 Hall of Bones (p.
 78)</span> into <span class="citation">K68.
 Guards' Run (p.
 79)</span>, ascend <span class="citation">K64.
 Guards' Stair (p.
 78)</span> to the (cobweb-free) <span class="citation">K13.
 Turret Post Access Hall (p.
 57)</span>, and pass through <span class="citation">K11.
 South Archers' Post (p.
 57)</span> before exiting the (currently open) secret door in the archers’ post to deposit their goods in <span class="citation">K10.
 Dining Hall (p.
 56)</span>.

 > [!info]+ **Exploring the Larders**
-> If a player moves to follow the *unseen servants*, Sasha first grabs their wrist, warning them in a harsh whisper that straying deeper into the castle risks their death—and worse, breaking guestright through trespassing.
+> If a player moves to follow the [phantasmal minions](https://2e.aonprd.com/Monsters.aspx?ID=2750), Sasha first grabs their wrist, warning them in a harsh whisper that straying deeper into the castle risks their death—and worse, breaking guestright through trespassing.
 “If he learns that you have trespassed, you may wish you had died to another’s hand," she hisses.
 (It’s obvious that she is referring to Strahd.)
 >
-> Players who ignore Sasha and nonetheless attempt to slip after the *unseen servants* into <span class="citation">K67.
+> Players who ignore Sasha and nonetheless attempt to slip after the *[phantasmal minions](https://2e.aonprd.com/Monsters.aspx?ID=2750)* into <span class="citation">K67.
 Hall of Bones (p.
-78)</span> must succeed on a DC 12 Reflex saving throw to block the doors from closing.
+78)</span> must succeed on a DC 23 Reflex saving throw to block the doors from closing.
 If the players enter the Hall of Bones, the door to <span class="citation">K70.
 Kingsmen Hall (p.
-79)</span> is locked with an _arcane lock_ spell, requiring a successful DC 30 Dexterity (Thieves’ Tools) check or DC 35 Strength check to open.
+79)</span> is locked with an _[Lock 5th Rank](https://2e.aonprd.com/Spells.aspx?ID=1589)_ spell, requiring five successful DC 37 Thievery checks to Pick a Lock or DC 42 Athletics check to Force Open.

 Sasha then enters the open door leading to the <span class="citation">K65.
 Kitchen (p.
 78)</span>.
 If the player follows, read: